 Essex is one of just three UK universities to have received Q-Step Affiliate status, including for our BSc Banking and Finance, to support the way we develop the quantitative skills of our graduates.

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript to help give you the competitive edge in the graduate job market.

+BSc Banking and Finance is taught at Essex Business School.
 Our finance group is one of the largest in the UK and our focus on ethical management means you graduate with the ability to make sound, responsible financial decisions.

 Our students and staff join us from all over the world, so you join an international business community.

 The University of Essex is also a member of the CFA Institute University Affiliation Program, enabling us to award up-to six exceptional students each year with a scholarship that goes towards the fees for the CFA Program Level One exam, so you can start your journey of becoming a Chartered Financial Analyst (CFA).
 Achieving this accolade is one way to enhance your CV if you're interested in pursuing a career in investment management.

 Accredited by the Association of Chartered Certified Accountants (ACCA) for the purpose of exemptions from some professional examinations.

 Accredited by the Chartered Institute of Management Accountants (CIMA) for the purpose of exemption from some professional examinations through the Accredited degree accelerated route.